Barnton, Cheshire

-Barnton is a civil parish and village in the northwest region of England, just outside the town of Northwich, in the unitary authority of Cheshire West and Chester and the ceremonial county of Cheshire.
+Barnton is a civil parish and village, just outside the town of Northwich, in the unitary authority of Cheshire West and Chester and the ceremonial county of Cheshire, England.
 It lies north and east of the Trent & Mersey Canal which goes through two tunnels (Barnton and Saltersford) to the west of the village.

 The village can roughly be divided into four parts: the old village which grew northeastwards from the southwest corner; the more up-market properties northwest-wards along and to the west of the main Runcorn Road (A533); the council-built estate to the north west, largely between Townfield Lane and Runcorn Road; and the more modern estates (the largest known as the Locke estate after the builders) to the north and east.
 The village has no easily identifiable centre with some shops along the Runcorn Road and others by the new Health Centre in Lydyett Lane.

 There is currently only one pub, a small number for such a large village and greatly fewer than there were 100 years ago.
 The parish church is Christ Church in Church Road in the old part of the village; there are also Catholic, Methodist and Pentecostal churches.

 Barnton F.C. were founder members of the Mid Cheshire Football League and now compete in the North-West counties league division one south.
 The new village hall (the Memorial Hall) is located next to the Barnton F.C. ground off Townfield Lane.
 The village also has a cricket club which is located close to Barnton School which is also on Townfield Lane.